Dover queues down to an hour after days of gridlocked roads around UK port

 Extra post-Brexit border checks and French authorities’ understaffing of checkpoints in Dover have been blamed for the hold-ups.

-More than 6,000 tourist cars are expected at the port on Sunday, as people continue their summer trips this weekend after most schools in England and Wales broke up for the holidays.
+More than 6,000 tourist cars were expected at the port on Sunday, as people continue their summer trips this weekend after most schools in England and Wales broke up for the holidays.

 A spokesman for the port said: “French border is fully manned and everything is flowing normally.